 What is Integrative and Functional Nutrition?

-Do you ever wonder why your aches and pains, fatigue, gastrointestinal issues or any other global conditions arent getting any better? ?Well, the answer may be right underneath your nose.
+Do you ever wonder why you aren’t getting any better?
+The answer may be right underneath your nose.

 What is health?